What is Ashwagandha

 The physical and tangible effects of Ashwagandha supplementation may be felt or experienced after eight days or less.

-Ashwagandha is safe to take on a daily basis and works as a nourishing adaptogenic herb and preventative medicine to lower stress, boost energy levels and improve brain health.
+Ashwagandha powder is safe to take on a daily basis and works as a nourishing adaptogenic herb and preventative medicine.
+Ashwagandha uses help lower stress, boost energy levels and improve brain health.

 In mice studies, the side effects of Ashwagandha in large doses induced miscarriage and abortion, therefore, it is not recommended to consume Ashwagandha during pregnancy (20).

-Despite Ashwagandha’s long history of use, currently there is a lack of clinical safety and toxicity data and has no reported herb-herb or herb-drug interactions (3).
+Despite the long history of Ashwagandha uses, currently there is a lack of clinical safety and toxicity data and has no reported herb-herb or herb-drug interactions (3).

 Further, Ashwagandha has mild blood-glucose lowering properties and may affect blood-sugar lowering and anti-diabetic medications (20).

-The potent health benefits and long-standing history of Ashwagandha has crowned this herbal medicine the king of adaptogens.
+The potent health benefits and long-standing history of Ashwagandha has crowned this herbal medicine the king of Ayurvedic herbs.

 Ashwagandha works effectively to protect and teach the body to intelligently adapt and better handle all the kinds of stressors that life throws at us every day.